-Episcopal Community Services traces its origin back to 1894 and the Mission of the Good Samaritan, later named Canon Kip Community House, a small relief center on Second Street.
+Episcopal Community Services traces its origins back to 1894 and the Mission of the Good Samaritan, later named Canon Kip Community House, a small relief center on Second Street.
 For nearly a century, this mission offered services to the most vulnerable in our community.
 In 1983, the Episcopal Sanctuary was formed in response to a growing number of people sleeping on the streets of San Francisco.
 Six years later, Canon Kip and the Sanctuary merged to form Episcopal Community Services as we know it today.
 Since its inception, ECS has led the way with innovative responses to addressing homelessness that honor the innate dignity and worth of all people.
 Today ECS has become San Francisco’s largest provider of housing and homeless services, with a continuum of care that includes managing San Francisco’s Adult Coordinated Entry (ACE) system, supportive housing, workforce development and social enterprise, healthy aging services, interim housing, behavioral health services, and rapid rehousing services.

 THE MISSION OF THE GOOD SAMARITAN